dexters-lab-ai/dexter-V0.2/docs/features/DEMO_MODE.md

 ## Overview

-KATZ includes a comprehensive demo system that can showcase its capabilities through interactive demonstrations.
+KATZ!
+[O.P.E.R.A.T.O.R-TG] includes a comprehensive demo system that can showcase its capabilities through interactive demonstrations.

 ## Features